zhouyuheng2003/DSD2024-rock-house/README.md

+## News
 2024.3.6: Cheers!
 We have six members all in place.
+We get our team name "Rock House" which is the home of Patrick Star in the cartoon "SpongeBob".

 2024.3.5: We are hiring self-motivated partners from UTAD!